 Introduction

 In an increasingly interconnected world, collaboration and compliance with technical standards are critical to the advancement of electrical technology. transformers Electrical transformers, key components in the energy distribution network, are no exception.
 Their design, manufacturing, and operation are guided by international regulations that ensure efficiency, safety, and sustainability.
-This article delves into the regulatory framework governing the use of transformers globally, exploring the main applicable standards and their impact on the industry.
-From energy management to environmental protection, understanding these regulations is essential to understanding the evolution and challenges of today's electrical sector.
+This article delves into the regulatory framework that governs the use of transformers globally, exploring the main applicable standards and their impact on the industry.
+From energy management to environmental protection, understanding these regulations is essential to understanding the evolution and challenges of the current electricity sector.

 Article Guide